-This recipe for Czech garlic soup is light yet rich in taste.
-It's often used as a fortifying soup while being sick, and some people call it the best hangover cure!
-In the Czech Republic, this traditional garlic soup is known as česnečka or česneková polévka.
+This recipe for Czech garlic soup is light yet rich in flavor.
+It is often used as a fortifying remedy when sick, and many even consider it the best hangover cure!
+In the Czech Republic, this traditional garlic soup is known as Česnečka or Česneková polévka.

-My husband always asks for homemade garlic soup when he feels sick.
-And I’m happy to cook it for him because I know this wholesome garlic soup will ever get him back on his feet.
+My husband always requests homemade garlic soup when he feels sick, and I'm happy to make it for him because I know this wholesome soup will quickly get him back on his feet.

 ➜ What Is Czech garlic soup?